 Mix all ingredients in a small bowl.
 The rub can be made up to one week ahead, covered, and stored at room temperature.

-RECIPE #3: LEMON-CAYENNE VIN BLANC SAUCE
+RECIPE #3: LEMON-CAYENNE VIN BLANC (WHITE WINE) SAUCE

 Vin blanc is one of the mother sauceswe presented a few months ago.
 It’s a key ingredient of Coquilles St. Jacques and Oysters Rockefeller.
 After you make it the first time, you’ll find many ways to use it with fish, seafood, and poultry.
 This recipe makes about 1-1/3 cups.